absmach/propeller-docs/docs/zephyr-setup.md

    west flash
    ```

-   NOTE: Ensure that west espressif monitor is not running when you attempt to flash the firmware.
-The monitor keeps the serial port busy, preventing the west flash command from accessing it.
+   NOTE: Ensure that `west espressif monitor` is not running when you attempt to flash the firmware.
+It keeps the serial port busy, preventing the `west flash` command from accessing it.

 #### Monitor the Output